Discover........Experience........Express

 GABRIELA (GABI) YARBROUGH

-Gabriela (Gabi) Yarbrough, a former student at Arts Fifth Avenue, is ecstatic to be joining the faculty this year!
-She is a current student at TCU pursuing her Bachelor of Fine Arts in Musical Theatre and a minor in Educational Studies.
+Gabriela (Gabi) Yarbrough, a former student at Arts Fifth Avenue, is a current student at TCU pursuing her Bachelor of Fine Arts in Musical Theatre and a minor in Educational Studies.
 She has studied all styles of dance for 15 years and was a student at A5A for 5 of those.
-She is looking forward to sharing her love of and enthusiasm for dance with young performers!
+She enjoys sharing her love of and enthusiasm for dance with young performers!

 ASHLEY TYSOR